cisco/libsrtp/doc/intro.md

 defined in [RFC 3711](https://www.ietf.org/rfc/rfc3711.txt), and was developed in the IETF Audio/Video Transport (AVT) Working Group.
 This library supports all of the mandatory features of SRTP, but not all of the optional features.
-See the [Supported Features](#features) section for more detailed information.
+See the [Supported Features](#license) section for more detailed information.

-This document is also used to generate the documentation files in the /doc folder where a more detailed reference to the libSRTP API and related functions can be created (requires installing doxygen.).
+This document is also used to generate the documentation files in the /doc/ folder where a more detailed reference to the libSRTP API and related functions can be created (requires installing doxygen.).
 The reference material is created automatically from comments embedded in some of the C header files.
 The